17.9K 70 96.2K 114K 64

 On Busy Days

-The next tier is for busy days.
-Yes "busy" is subjective what I mean by that is when crowd levels reach moderate or higher levels.
+The next marker is for busy days.
+Yes “busy” is subjective.
+What I mean by that is when crowd levels reach moderate or higher levels.
 Yes, I include moderate because these days moderate is pretty busy.

 There are some rides that have FastPass+ available on where you pretty much “never” need a FastPass.
 Yes, there are times when lines can get long, but for the most part you don’t need FastPass+ for these rides.

-The Magic Kingdom has by far the most rides available for FastPass+.
-That's natural, it has by far the most rides.
+The Magic Kingdom has by far the most rides available for FastPass+, and it is the only park that does not use the tier system.
+That’s natural, it has by far the most rides.
 It also has a bunch or rides that you will always want a FastPass for.

 Let’s go back to our Peter Pan’s Fight example.
 On a typical day the standby lines reach 90 minutes pretty quickly.
 So if you have a FastPass for Peter Pan’s Flight you can save a whole lot of time standing in line.